 | Dates don’t add up | ”Fecha de entrada/salida inválida” | Check the time zone and that check-out is after check-in |

-Each second-moment error, and how to fix it
+Each silent rejection, and how to fix it

 Invalid support number

-What usually goes wrong: reading it from the front of the document, confusing it with the document’s serial number, or typing it with spaces or hyphens.
+What usually goes wrong: hunting for it on the back, confusing it with the document’s serial number, or typing it with spaces or hyphens.

 Second surname required